paulocts/themosia2026-cg-interfaces/hands_on/03_run_md_and_analysis/README.md

 ---

-## Simulation protocol (GROMACS)
+## Simulation protocol with GROMACS

+GROMACS is a popular open-source software package used for molecular dynamics (MD) simulations.
+It is especially well known for studying biomolecular systems (proteins, lipids, membranes), but it is also widely used in soft matter and materials simulations, including **solid–liquid interfaces**.
+GROMACS is valued for being highly efficient on both CPUs and GPUs, and for providing many built-in tools for trajectory analysis.

-We use a simple and consistent protocol for all systems:
+We use a simple and consistent protocol for all systems here:

 1. **Energy minimization**
 2. **Short equilibration** (NVT, 10 fs time step)